elliotbeck/ewf-software-exercises/README.md

 - the code lies in the exercises.Rmd file.
 This file can be run to generate both the exercises.md as well as the exercises.html
 - exercises.md is a Markdown file that can be directly viewed on GitHub
-- exercises.html is an .html file which can bbe viewed here: https://html-preview.github.io/?url=https://github.com/elliotbeck/ewf-software-exercises/blob/main/exercises.html (same content as exercises.md, just different format)
+- exercises.html is an .html file which can be viewed here: https://html-preview.github.io/?url=https://github.com/elliotbeck/ewf-software-exercises/blob/main/exercises.html (same content as exercises.md, just different format)